ndiab/CRYPTO/README.md

 ## Realised in the context of the Master's course of Advanced Cryptography taught at the University Pierre and Marie Curie (UPMC, Paris, FRANCE)

-This project contains the implemetation of some cryptosystems and artithmetic objects and attacks against them.
+This project contains the implemetation of some cryptosystems, artithmetic objects and attacks against them.
 This project is fully implemented in python language.

 ### Currently contents implemented :
 * Asymetric cryptosystems